 The general view of the course is positive.
-The students specially liked the guest lectures, experimental work and some of the topics covered during the lectures.
+The students specially liked the guest lectures, experimental work, visit to Scania control tower and some of the topics covered during the lectures.
 The responses on all the LEQ statements scored between 5 and 6 on a 7 grade scale.